MathCouple/betsson_group/README.md

   - Assumptions usually are discussed with the areas/teams involved.
 In a real-world scenario, I would discuss these assumptions with the business team to ensure that they are aligned with the business rules and requirements.
     - **This consideration applies to every main assumption I make.**

+ - This code is made on python + mssql.
+  - New data overwrite old data.
 <br>
 <br>